wp-plugins/wc-sequential-order-numbers/readme.txt

 == Description ==
 The plugin helps you to find highest order id if there is some existing orders and counts the order number sequentially after highest order id.
-The plugin helps you to count the order numbers sequentially from zero if there is no existing orders.
+The plugin helps you to count the order numbers sequentially from One(1) if there is no existing orders.

 The plugin helps you to set order number manually what you desire.